Contact

 Address

 Have questions about buying or selling in Allen?
-Talk to The Dunnican Team — we work across Collin County and can help you navigate a market where supply is tight and timing matters.
+Talk to The Dunnican Team — we serve buyers and sellers across Collin County and can help you navigate current market conditions with clear, data-driven guidance.

 Established Excellence, Exceptional Schools, and a Prime Collin County Address